TendTo/lucid/docs/Bindings.md

 > [!NOTE]
 > All bindings use the C++ Lucid library under the hood, which means that you need to ensure all the requirements listed in the [Installation](Installation.md) section are met.

+> [!IMPORTANT]
+> Building the bindings on Windows with GUI support requires an additional step.
+> See [Building on Windows](#building-on-windows-gui) for more details.

 ### Installing in your Python environment

 You can install the bindings in your Python environment using the following command: